andymac-2/haskell-docs/docs/book/start.md

 Generally speaking however, for any top level declarations, (where something is defined with no indentation) writing a type signature is a good idea.
 Type signatures elsewhere are written at the discretion of the programmer: too many, and the code becomes cluttered, too few, and you will recieve error messages which are not informative.

 In the definition of main, we are introduced to a new function: `putStr`. `putStr` is similar to `putStrLn` but will not print a newline at the end.
-Instead of providing a string literal to `putStr` we provide `evenNumbers` instead.
-In some other languages, we would need to have defined `evenNumbers` before we use it.
-In Haskell, *this does not matter*.
-We can use a value before or after it has been defined with no difference either way.

 Next we are introduced to lists and numbers.
 Haskell has a few different types for numbers which we can use.
 The type `Int` is a data type which is guaranteed to be able to express any single number between -2^29 and 2^29-1 (-536870912 to 536870911).
 It may be able to store numbers larger or smaller than this range, but this is machine and compiler dependent.
 Haskell also has other numeric types which we can use: